Hrahman93/Hrahman93.github.io/_pages/portfolio.md

 ---

-## Artificial Heart Pump System
+## 1. “Artificial Heart Pump System”, TÜBİTAK, 2020-2023.

-**Funding Agency:** TÜBİTAK

-**Duration:** 2020–2023

-**Role:** Researcher

-Development of a real-time physiological environment for the Istanbul Heart Ventricular Assist Device (iHeart) through cardiovascular modeling, control algorithms, and hardware-in-the-loop testing.
+## 2. “Advanced Research for Unmanned Air Vehicles”, Baykar, 2020.

+## 3. “Novel Wearable Sensor Development for Manufacturing”, Ford Otosan, 2021.

 ---

-## Advanced Research for Unmanned Air Vehicles

-**Funding Agency:** Baykar Savunma

-**Duration:** 2020–2021

-**Role:** Researcher

-Conducted research on sensing, control, and advanced engineering technologies for unmanned aerial vehicle (UAV) applications.

----
+#  Final Year Projects Suoervised

-## Novel Sensor Development for Manufacturing
+## 1. UGV for robotic applications

-**Funding Agency:** Ford Otosan

-**Duration:** 2020–2021

-**Role:** Researcher

-Designed and evaluated intelligent sensing technologies for manufacturing process monitoring and industrial automation.

----

-# Current Research Interests

-- Intelligent Refrigeration Systems
-- Frost Detection and Defrost Control
-- Biomedical Engineering and Artificial Organs
-- Embedded Systems and IoT
-- Artificial Intelligence and Computer Vision
-- Smart Sensors and Instrumentation
-- Advanced Manufacturing
+## 2. Sound based detection of Drones presence and  location.
+Ultrasonic microphone will be used to get acoustic signals of drones and then based on frequency signal through Machine learning technique.
+## 3. Modeling and Simulation of Electro Mechanical Torque Simulator and Control Design